harness/terraform-provider-harness/docs/resources/infrastructure_definition.md

 - `app_id` (String) The id of the application the infrastructure definition belongs to.
 - `cloud_provider_type` (String) The type of the cloud provider to connect with.
 Valid options are AWS, AZURE, CUSTOM, PHYSICAL_DATA_CENTER, KUBERNETES_CLUSTER, PCF, SPOT_INST
 - `deployment_type` (String) The type of the deployment to use.
-Valid options are AMI, AWS_CODEDEPLOY, AWS_LAMBDA, AZURE_VMSS, AZURE_WEBAPP, Custom, ECS, HELM, KUBERNETES, PCF, SSH, WINRM
+Valid options are AMI, AWS_CODEDEPLOY, AWS_LAMBDA, AZURE_VMSS, AZURE_WEBAPP, CUSTOM, ECS, HELM, KUBERNETES, PCF, SSH, WINRM
 - `env_id` (String) The id of the environment the infrastructure definition belongs to.
 - `name` (String) The name of the infrastructure definition